 Fancy shapes are a bit more complicated, with more factors to consider and no easy “ideal” proportions.
 Length and width ratios and a wider variety of proportions means that there is a wider variety of cut quality for fancy shaped diamonds.
 Let’s be frank, here: there are a lot more fancy shapes that aren’t well cut out there on the market.

-Here are our six favorite shapes for offering value for money.
+Here are our six favorite shapes for offering value for money on your engagement ring.

 Why do we love oval cuts?
 They are brilliant and elegant, with an elongated shape that makes your fingers look longer.
 (Have you seen Blake Lively’s engagement ring?
 Swoon.)
 Something else to love about ovals?
 They look larger than other diamond shapes of the same weight.
 AND they cost less per carat too.
 You can save $1000 on a one-carat diamond in some qualities.
 So you have a diamond that looks larger and costs less per carat than a round.
 You’re welcome.